Large fire reported at vehicle salvage yard north of downtown Omaha

-A large fire was reported Monday evening at a vehicle salvage yard just north of downtown Omaha.
+A large fire at a vehicle salvage yard north of downtown Omaha took firefighters about 1½ hours to bring under control.

-The fire was reported at 6:20 p.m. at U Pull-It, near 14th and Grace Streets.
+The fire was reported about 6:20 p.m.
+Monday at U Pull It, near 14th and Grace Streets, and was declared under control at 7:55 p.m.

-Omaha firefighters were still working to bring it under control as of 7:10 p.m.
-Two ladder trucks were extended into the air pouring water onto the blaze, which continued to send dark black smoke into the air.
+Battalion Chief Scott Fitzpatrick said firefighters attacked from a defensive position, rather than trying to go in and knock it down.
+At one point, two trucks had ladders extended into the air pouring water onto the blaze.

-A number of people posted photos on social media of the smoke billowing up from the site.
+The fire sent dark, black smoke billowing into the air, prompting people to post photos on social media.

 Spring Storm